-For the first time, in the Fall of 2006, the Texas medical schools will be entering a dual rolling admissions / match system.
-During this period, a medical school can make an offer of acceptance to any Texas

-Resident applicant who has interviewed.
+Beginning in the Fall of 2006, the Texas medical schools offered a dual rolling admissions / match system.
+During the rolling admission period, a medical school can make an offer of acceptance to any Texas Resident applicant who has interviewed.
 An applicant can potentially receive offers from multiple medical schools during this period.
-Texas Tech University HSC School of Medicine will be very proactive about recruiting desired applicants during this period.
+Texas Tech University HSC School of Medicine will be very proactive in recruiting desired applicants during this period.

 On December 31, the rolling admissions process is suspended.
-All applicants holding multiple acceptances must formally decide on the medical school they plan to attend no later than January 15th.
+All applicants holding multiple acceptances must formally decide on the medical school they prefer to attend from among offers received during rolling admissions no later than January 15th.
 These applicants must also formally withdraw from any other TMDSAS medical schools where they had an offer (withdraw notification, in writing.)

-The Texas Match (February 1 - February 15)
+The Texas Match (January 15 - February 1)

 Texas Tech University HSC School of Medicine participates in the match with the other Texas Schools listed on the application form.
-The Match system in which Texas Tech University HSC has participated since 1999 will continue to exist, but in a slightly different timeframe.
-All interviewed applicants whether they have been accepted to a Texas medical school (TMDSAS) during the Rolling Admission Session or not will enter the Match.
+The Match system in which Texas Tech University HSC has participated since 1999 will continue.
+All interviewed applicants whether they have been accepted to a Texas medical school (TMDSAS) during the Rolling Admission Session or not will enter into the Match.
 It is important to understand that an applicant does not give up his/her place in a medical school where he/she received an offer during the rolling admissions session (except for those from which the applicant withdrew prior to the match).
-Interviewed applicant preference lists and medical school rank lists are due on February 1.
-"Match Day", the day where interviewed applicants find out about their status, will be February 15.
-Results of the Match will be listed on the web (at TMDSAS & TTUHSC SOM) and acceptance letters mailed February 15.
+Interviewed applicant preference lists and medical school rank lists are due on January 15.
+"Match Day", the day where interviewed applicants find out about their status, will be February 1.
+Results of the Match will be listed on the web (at TMDSAS & TTUHSC SOM) and acceptance letters mailed February 1.